-Joined the Campaign: November 2016
+Joined the campaign: November 2016

 Who’s involved?
 The campaign in Glasgow is being led by the Glasgow Homelessness Network (GHN).

-Glasgow has been a pioneer for Housing First in the UK.
-They began developing Housing First in 2010 when a first project was started by Turning Point Scotland for 22 people who were homeless and actively involved in substance misuse.
+What has happened so far?
+Glasgow has the largest number of people sleeping on the streets in Scotland.
+Turning Point Scotland began developing Housing First in the city in 2010.
+This supported 22 people who were homeless and actively involved in substance misuse.
 There is now commitment from government and homelessness organisations to extend Housing First throughout the city.

 The campaign in Glasgow has focused on changing the very roots of the homelessness system, to benefit people in Glasgow and across Scotland.
 Working at a national policy level, the work of GHN led to the launch of the Scottish Government’s Ending Homelessness Together Action Plan in November 2018 – this included major commitments towards increasing Housing First provision.
 A £10m investment from Social Bite and the Scottish Government has been made in the Housing First Pathfinder programme, which is now working across five Scottish cities including Glasgow.